1111mp/nvm-desktop/README.md

 If you encounter problems during use, please check whether the environment variables in the operating system are valid.
 Of course, your issue is also very welcome.

 ### MacOS issues

+Because there is no Apple developer account, automatic updates cannot be used on the MacOS platform.
+Please always check the [latest version](https://github.com/1111mp/nvm-desktop/releases) for the best experience.

 > "File/App is damaged and cannot be opened.
 You should move it to Trash."